Posts

 Image

 March 31, 1939: The Hound of the Baskervilles premieres, the 1st of 14 films starring Basil Rathbone, coming off his villainous turn as Sir Guy of Gisbourne for the 1938 film The Adventures of Robin Hood , as "consulting detective" Sherlock Holmes, and Nigel Bruce as his partner in crime-solving, Dr. John H. Watson.
-Both characters were created by the man for whom Watson was a stand-in, Dr. Sir Arthur Conan Doyle.
-The series has defined the characters of Holmes and Watson ever since.
+The Rathbone/Bruce series has defined the characters of Holmes and Watson ever since.
+Both characters were created by the man for whom Watson was a stand-in, Dr. Sir Arthur Conan Doyle, who had died in 1930, and thus had only seen stage plays and silent films based on the characters.
 Based on Conan Doyle's 1902 novel, Holmes is called on by Sir Henry Baskerville, heir to a family's country estate, to find out about a large, vicious dog that has allegedly killed much of the family.
 Holmes discovers that the dog belongs to another heir, who wants the family fortune for himself.
-This was followed later in 1939 by The Adventures of Sherlock Holmes , pitting the hero against his arch-enemy, Professor James Moriarty, "the Napoleon of Crime," played by George Zuc...
+This was followed later in 1939 by The Adventures of Sherlock Holmes , pitting ...

 March 31, 1931: Knute Rockne Is Killed